 Polyunsaturated fats can be very good for you or very bad for you.
-Vegetable and seed oils are high in polyunsaturated fatty acids (PUFAs); which are highly unstable and prone to oxidation when heated!
+Vegetable and seed oils are high in polyunsaturated fatty acids (PUFAs), which are highly unstable and prone to oxidation when heated!
 During oxidation, free radicals form.
 Radicals are highly reactive molecules with an unpaired electron in the outer shell.
 These free radicals cause cell damage and essentially make the PUFA carcinogenic.
-Our system reacts by countering them with antioxidants but also with inflammation which can be problematic, according to JZ Nowak.
-Low-grade chronic inflammation is associated with obesity, chronic pain, depression, vascular disease, and dementia.
+As a result, our system reacts by countering them with antioxidants but also with inflammation which can be problematic, according to JZ Nowak.
+In addition, low-grade chronic inflammation is associated with obesity, chronic pain, depression, vascular disease, and dementia.

 No food is 100% omega-3, without some omega-6 fatty acids as well.
 However, most foods we consume today, like hydrogenated vegetable oils and nuts and seeds are much higher in omega-6 than omega-3 fatty acids.
 AP Simpopoulos contends that making a conscious effort to consume foods with higher omega-3 rations is instrumental in managing inflammation.

 NSAIDs and inflammation